Discusses key economic indicators and trade statistics, which countries are dominant in the market, and other issues that affect trade.

 Historically, the U.S.-French commercial and economic alliance is one of the United States’ oldest and closest.
 The United States and France established diplomatic relations in 1778.
 The United States’ first trade agreement, the Treaty of Amity and Commerce between the United States and France, was signed that same year.
 Relations between the United States and France have remained active and friendly.
 Our countries share common values and have similar policies on most political, economic, and security issues.

-With a GDP of approximately $2.6 trillion in 2020 (down 8.2% in 2020, +1.5% y-o-y growth in 2019), France is the world’s fifth-largest economy and Europe’s third-largest economy after Germany and the UK.
+With a GDP of approximately $2.94 trillion in 2021 and an estimated $2.63 trillion in 2022, France is the world’s seventh-largest economy and Europe’s third-largest economy after Germany and the UK.
 It has substantial agricultural resources and maintains a strong manufacturing sector, despite a recent decline.
-A dynamic services sector now accounts for an increasingly large share of economic activity and is responsible for most job creation in recent years.
+Dynamic services sector now accounts for an increasingly large share of economic activity and is responsible for most job creation in recent years.
 France initiated the G-20, is host to the OECD, and is a member of the G-7, the European Union, and the World Trade Organization, confirming its status as a leading economic player globally.